laats/dpdq/readme.txt

 Using the web server/graphical web user interface

-DPDQ also comes with a web-server dpdq_web.py.
+_DPDQ_ also comes with a web-server dpdq_web.py.
 The web-server acts as a client to a query processor, and any connecting client "inherits" the web-server's communication rights (see rights).

 [The web-server QP client]

-Important: as the web server is designed to run behind a reverse proxy (see Implementing external user management) that takes care of securing external communication, as well as authentication, it does not perform any authentication of connecting clients.
+IMPORTANT: as the web server is designed to run behind a reverse proxy (see Implementing external user management) that takes care of securing external communication, as well as authentication, it does NOT perform any authentication of connecting clients.

 It is however possible to use the web-server on a single user machine